Receiving a congratulatory message

 If you were married outside Northern Ireland, but hold a British passport and are resident in Northern Ireland you can apply to the Anniversary Clerk as above.

 You will need to send the original or a legible photocopy of the marriage certificate to the clerk.

-You can also apply online on The British Monarchy website.
+You can also apply online on The Royal Family website.

 If you don’t have an original or copy of your marriage certificate you can order one from the General Register Office for Northern Ireland (GRONI).

 Find out more about ordering a marriage certificate.